sergsoares/sergsoares.github.io/content/posts/install-docker-azure-pipelines.md

 ---
-title: "Install Docker Azure Pipelines"
+title: "Install Docker inside Amazon Linux inside Azure Pipelines"
 date: "2023-03-11"
 categories:
 - azure-devops
 ---

-# Install Docker inside Amazon Linux inside Azure Pipelines

 Below is a simple step that verifies if docker exists validating existence of **docker.service**, if not it installs.